lukaflpvc/website/docs/index.md

 # 👋 Hey, how's it going...

 I'm a recent Finance graduate, technology consultant and an active builder.
-I am insanely passionate about innovation, particularly within automation and finance.
+I am like innovation, particularly within automation and finance.